 - Avoid excessive UV light exposure: Studies are controversial over the role of UV rays in developing AMD and cataracts.
 However, UV-protective eyeglasses are recommended as there are no adverse effects from wearing them.

-Aging is an inevitable process that is associated with many eye problems and disorders.
+Moreover, aging is an inevitable process that links with many eye problems and disorders.
 Identification and early diagnosis of these common age-related eye conditions are crucial for proper management and treatment.
-Obtaining routine eye exams and adopting a healthy lifestyle are the best ways to protect your eyesight.
+So, obtaining routine eye exams and adopting a healthy lifestyle are the best ways to protect your eyesight.